 The TV-76 is certainly compact, but it isn’t really lightweight for its size.
-Though the basic OTA weighs about 2.7 Kg, once you add the tube rings it comes close to the weight of some much larger scopes (the FS-78 is much bigger but similar in weight).
+Though the basic OTA weighs about 2.7 Kg, once you add the clamshell ring it comes close to the weight of some much larger scopes (the FS-78 is much bigger but similar in weight).
 The reason is that the TV-76 is extremely solidly and ruggedly built.
-When you pick it up it feels, as a friend vividly expressed it, “like a solid chunk”.
+When you pick it up it feels, as a friend vividly expressed it, “like one solid chunk”.

 The general build quality and style of the TV-76 is the same as other Tele Vue refractors of the last 25 years or so.
-The tube is powder coated in an attractive (and durable) knobbly finish and the focuser and sliding dew-shield are black anodised (later versions are satin black).
+The tube is powder coated in attractive (and durable) pebble powder-coat and the focuser and sliding dew-shield are black anodised (later versions are satin black).
 The lens cap is another TeleVue standard: heavy, solid metal and screw-on; it looks great but can be fiddly (and screechy) to fit at the end of an observing session.

 I reckon the TV-76 is one of the most attractive ‘scopes out there and certainly the heft, palpable build quality and simplicity give it an “heirloom” feel.
 It may not have the very finest lens, the very best Crayford focuser, or any gold leaf or brightly coloured anodising, but overall quality is as good as it gets and highly functional.